isc-projects/bind9/doc/arm/logging-categories.rst

     Information about errors in response policy zone files, rewritten responses, and, at the highest ``debug`` levels, mere rewriting attempts.

 ``rpz-passthru``
     Information about RPZ PASSTHRU policy activity.
-This category allows whitelist policy activity to be logged into a dedicated channel.
+This category allows pre-approved policy activity to be logged into a dedicated channel.

 ``security``
     Approval and denial of requests.